Crotalidae immune f(ab)2 (equine)

-Crotalidae immune F(ab)2 (equine) injection is used to treat poisoning caused by the bite of North American rattlesnake. crotalidae immune f(ab)2 (equine) belongs to the group of medicines known as immunizing agents.
+Crotalidae immune F(ab)2 (equine) injection is used to treat poisoning caused by the bite of a North American Pit Viper.
+Crotalidae immune f(ab)2 (equine) belongs to the group of medicines known as immunizing agents.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For crotalidae immune f(ab)2 (equine), the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to crotalidae immune f(ab)2 (equine) or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of Anavip® in children.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of Anavip® in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.